a8m/reflect-examples/README.md

 	// Elem returns the value that the pointer u points to. v := reflect.ValueOf(u).Elem()
 	f := v.FieldByName("Github")
-	if !f.IsValid() || !f.CanSet() {
+	// make sure that this field is defined, and can be changed. if !f.IsValid() || !f.CanSet() {
 		return
 	}